Adate666/Telegram-relayBot/README.md

  - /remove_user to remove an authorized user.
  - /list_users to display the list of authorized users.

-don't forget to install the requirements modules
+you need to provide your bot token, the admin and group id in config.py file after running the bot you'll be able to add users directly in th bot, no need to modify the file don't forget to install the requirements modules